About us

 Peter Hall

-Peter is a consultant planner with over 25 years experience.
-After 15 years as a partner at Boffa Miskell (NZ consultancy of planners, ecologists and designers), Peter established his own planning consultancy in 2019.
-He is a member of the New Zealand Planning Institute and New Zealand Resource Management Law Association.
+Peter is a consultant planner with over 30 years of experience., and is a member of the New Zealand Planning Institute and New Zealand Resource Management Law Association.

-Peter is passionate about protecting New Zealand’s native biodiversity and is excited by the unique opportunity that the Shorebirds Trust has, to make a very meaningful contribution to this goal.
+Peter is passionate about protecting New Zealand native birdlife and its habitats and is excited by the unique opportunity that the Shorebirds Trust has to make a very meaningful contribution to this goal.

 Subject Matter Experts